Distance-Based Fares (DBF) is a fare payment scheme currently used across public buses and MRT/LRT trains in Singapore.

 Apart from cashless Distance-Based Fares, all buses and trains continue to accept cash fare payment.
 However, payment must be made on a per-trip basis, and cash-paying passengers do not qualify for transfer discounts as offered under the DBF.

-To qualify for Distance-Based Fares, commuters must have a stored value smartcard (EZ-Link and/or NETS Flashpay) or a concession card.
-Under Distance-Based Fares, commuters:
+To qualify for Distance-Based Fares, commuters must have a stored value smartcard (EZ-Link and/or NETS Flashpay), a concession card or an approved bank card for Account-Based Ticketing.
+Under Distance-Based Fares, for a single journey, commuters:

 - Can make up to 5 transfers within a single journey (45-minute time allowance between each transfer)